Skip to main content

 Search products

-Search for products in a catalog using a keyword query.
-Use the catalog value from the previous step.
+Search for products across all granted catalogs using a keyword query.
+To restrict search to one catalog, pass a catalog value from the previous step.

 curl -sS https://api.octogen.ai/v1/products/search \